striezel/updater/readme.md

 More to come soon.

+## Usage

+The update is a command-line program, there is no graphical user interface yet (and maybe there never will be one).
+Basic invocation is as follows:

+    updater.exe operation [options]

+### Operations
+Operations or commands define the main action of the program.
+Only one of these may be specified.
+Valid operations are:

+* **check** - displays which installed software can be updated, but does not actually perform the updates.
+* **update** - updates every software that can be updated, i.e. downloads and installs new versions / updates.
+* **help** - shows a help message.
+* **version** - shows version of the program.
+* **list-id** - prints a list of software IDs to the standard output.
+These IDs can be used to exculde certain software from updates.
+See the option --exclude below for more information.

+### Options
+Options can change bhaviour of the update process.
+Available options are:

+    --auto-get-newer | --newer | -n
+      automatically tries to get information about newer versions of the soft- ware from the internet.
+The updater has a list of known newest software versions, but that information can get outdated quickly.
+That is why this option exists - it helps to get the latest software version.
+      The option is enabled by default.
+    --no-auto-get-newer | --no-newer | -nn
+      Do not try to get information about newer software versions.
+It is not recommended to use this option, because it might mean that you get some slightly outdated updates.
+    --timeout SECONDS | -t SECONDS
+      Sets the timeout in seconds for a single update process.
+If an update runs longer than the specified amount of seconds, it gets cancelled.
+The default timeout is 1800 seconds (30 minutes).
+    --exclude ID | --except ID | -e ID
+      Excludes the software with the given ID from the update process.
+To get the ID for a specific software, run the program with the --list-id option which lists all software IDs.
+You can use this option several times to exclude more than one software from the update process.
+    --aurora | --with-aurora
+      Include updates for Firefox Aurora, i.e. the developer edition of Firefox.
+This option is disabled by default, because it increases the time for initial version checks by several seconds.
+    --no-aurora | --without-aurora
+      Do not include updates for Firefox Aurora.
+This option is enabled by default.
+    --pdf24-autoupdate
+      Enable automatic updates for PDF24 Creator after update.
+This option is enabled by default.
+    --no-pdf24-autoupdate
+      Disable automatic updates for PDF24 Creator after update.
+This option is disabled by default.
+    --pdf24-icons
+      Enable desktop icons for PDF24 Creator during update.
+This option is enabled by default.
+    --no-pdf24-icons
+      Disable desktop icons for PDF24 Creator during update.
+This option is disabled by default.
+    --pdf24-fax-printer
+      Installs the fax printer for PDF24 Creator during update.
+This option is enabled by default.
+    --no-pdf24-fax-printer
+      Does not install the fax printer for PDF24 Creator during update.
+This option is disabled by default.

 ## Getting the source code

 Get the source directly from GitHub by cloning the Git repository (e.g. in Git